18th Century French Aesthetics

 Eighteenth-century theories of beauty were in many ways a continuation of debates that took place during the previous century.
 The changes that were introduced during the Enlightenment included an increased focus on the mind’s inner workings when perceiving beauty and attempts at finding universal standards that could be applied to all objects.
 These two features are what twentieth-century philosopher Ernst Cassirer called “empirical” and “Cartesian” tendencies in eighteenth-century aesthetics.
 In the second part of the century, major Enlightenment philosophers such as Voltaire and Diderot claimed that the authority to judge was no longer in the hands of worldly amateurs or of little-known academics but in those of professional critics such as themselves.

 Debates about artistic matters were greatly influenced by the new spaces and means of communication that emerged in the seventeenth and eighteenth centuries.
 Critics expressed their judgments in published treatises and in periodicals such as Le Mercure galant; philosophical ideas were also developed in oral conversations between members of the newly founded royal academies, within elite coteries in private salons, and among men in public cafés.
-Discussions sometimes even became rowdy in spaces such as the opera house or the theater, which were accessible to people of various social classes and both genders.
+Discussions sometimes even became rowdy in spaces such as the opera house or the theater, which were accessible to people of various all genders and social classes.
 The increasingly literate public called for the right to make artistic judgments, while intellectuals were only beginning to distinguish themselves as professionals with institutional credentials, so it is impossible to discuss philosophy in isolation from milieu or means of communication in the eighteenth century.

 Many artistic debates, recorded for posterity as a succession of querelles or quarrels—were highly polemical and often devolved into ad hominem satirical attacks.
 Among the most famous, one can list the quarrel over the play Le Cid and the Quarrel of the Ancients and the Moderns, both of which originated in the seventeenth century but which had implications for the next century.
 In painting, one could cite the quarrel between fans of Poussin, who privileged line, and fans of Rubens, who favored color.
 In opera, the Querelle des Bouffons pitted most Enlightenment philosophers, who preferred melody and a populist Italian style, against the fans of composer Rameau, who represented a more erudite approach to French harmony.